Navigating gender equality at work

 The course is designed for men who want to become better managers and leaders.
 Change Makers will assist in their understanding of how a gender-equal workplace can benefit them, the organisation in which they work and the teams they work in.

-- Through a mixture of small group workshops, video content and practical presentations the course will cover formal training on workplace laws around sexual harassment, practical topics like performance review bias, and tips for mentoring and advocating for women in the workforce.
+- Nine curated modules covering formal training on workplace laws around sexual harassment, practical topics like performance review bias, and tips for mentoring and advocating for women in the workforce

 Who is the team behind Change Makers?

-The Future Women team has worked in consultation with business leaders, government heads of department, the Sex Discrimination Commission, human resources professionals and the Workplace Gender Equality Agency to create a course that will result in real change.
+The Future Women team has worked in consultation with business leaders, government heads of department, human resources professionals, and the Sex Discrimination Commissioner Kate Jenkins to create a course that will result in real change.
 The course has been developed by:

 Tarang Chawla is a writer, speaker, MC, anti-violence campaigner and mental health advocate.
 In 2015, he founded Not One More Niki, named in honour of his sister, Nikita.
 Tarang is a Young Australian of the Year Finalist.